-If prepend_dollar=0 and append_CRLF=1:
+If prepend_dollar=0 and append_CRLF=0: string

-[FUTURE IMPLEMENTATION] string\r\n
+If prepend_dollar=0 and append_CRLF=1: [FUTURE IMPLEMENTATION] string\r\n

 CCPST Passthrough Message Examples can be found in the Applications section.

 NMEA API Level

 The NMEA interface provides a version number, called the "NMEA API Level" below, which only changes when the NMEA interface changes.
 Therefore, it doesn't change with each firmware update, but only when NMEA messages are changed or added.
 This version number is a single integer that monotonically increases.